dmtbrk/market/README.md

 # Market

-This service lets users manage their products.
-User management is provided by [AIexMoran/httpCRUD](https://github.com/AIexMoran/httpCRUD) service.
+This is a product management service.
+It is using [AIexMoran/httpCRUD](https://github.com/AIexMoran/httpCRUD) service for authorization.

 ## How to run

 `Docker` and `docker-compose` must be installed on the system to be able to run this project.

 - `make` builds and runs the project in Docker.

-- `make up` creates and runs Docker containers of this project and `AIexMoran/httpCRUD` a path to which must be specified in the `docker-compose.yml` file.
+- `make run` creates and runs Docker containers of this project and `AIexMoran/httpCRUD`.

-- `make down` stops and removes containers, networks, images, and volumes.

 - `make build` builds or rebuilds services.

-- `make start` starts services.

-- `make stop` stops services.

 ## Usage

+### HTTP

 `GET /products/?offset=0&limit=10` lists all products in the given range.
 Offset and limit parameters required.

 Response example:
 ```
-Status: 200 OK
+200 OK
 ```
 ```
 [
     {
-        "id": 1,
+        "id": "1",
         "name": "Banana",
         "price": 1500,
         "seller": "1234"
     },
     {
-        "id": 2,
+        "id": "2",
         "name": "Carrot",
         "price": 1400,
         "seller": "bunny"